drgarlic/lamp/README.md

 - [2bwm](https://github.com/gawlk/dots/blob/master/2bwm/config.h)
 - [Bspwm](https://github.com/gawlk/dots/blob/master/sxhkd/sxhkdrc)

-Unfortunently, if your WM supports mouse events and you can't or don't want to disable them, you might have undesired results like not having `lamp` launched when a window is being focused.
+Unfortunately, if your WM supports mouse events and you can't or don't want to disable them, you might have undesired results like not having `lamp` launched when a window is being focused.

 I had a situation like that with `2bwm`, which focuses every window that happens to be under the mouse pointer.
 Since this option can't be disable without changing the source code, I decided to change it and make instead 2bwm [launch `lamp` everytime the focus is set](https://github.com/gawlk/dots/blob/master/2bwm/2bwm.c?utf8=%E2%9C%93#L1632).